From $400

 Located in Achi Village, at the southern end of the Ina Valley, and only a 40 minute drive from Tsumago Juku, is Hirugami Onsen.
 If you want to treat yourself, bathe in natural hot springs, and enjoy the delights of Japanese kaiseki cuisine, all while avoiding over touristic, and difficult to book spots, look no further than Hirugami Onsen.

-What is Hirugami Onsen?
+What to do in Hirugami Onsen?

 Starry Nights